 You’ve been asked to provide employee feedback in this 360-degree survey for (Subject Name).

-Below are 6 items about key leadership principles that apply to (Subject Name)’s development.
+Below are some key leadership principles that apply to (Subject Name)’s development.

-Please provide your anonymous feedback by answering the following questions:
+Please provide your confidential feedback by answering the following questions: